juliarut/jensen-weather/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Future Improvements
+Creating a .NET backend for persistence and user management.

+Displaying weather icons based on conditions.

+Making the UI responsive for mobile use.

 ## Additional Resources